 - Self service: When you establish a "cloud" account, there's no human intervention at the other end.
 That's convenient because there's no waiting to set up an account, add storage, etc. It's also crucial to keeping the cost down.

-- Excellent network access: A cloud provider might serve millions of subscribers and must provide and must provide sufficient speed and responsiveness to make the customer's connection be the bottleneck.
+- Excellent network access: A cloud provider might serve millions of subscribers and must provide sufficient speed and responsiveness to make the customer's connection, not the cloud provider's connection, be the bottleneck.

 - Elastic scalability: People can make new accounts, or decide to add hundreds of gigabytes to their storage allocation, and the infrastructure must deal with that.
 (But, note that paying for 100 GB of storage doesn't mean 100 GB is immediately allocated to you; that doesn't happen until you use it.)

 - Resource pooling: The necessary scalability is achieved by sharing massive resources among many subscribers.
 For the big cloud providers, "many" means millions or tens of millions.
 The principle of multi-tenancy means your data will share disk space and CPU cycles with that of many others.
 It's up to that clever software to keep things separate.

 - Redundancy: The cloud provider will keep multiple copies of customers' data on different servers; failure of a single server, or even of several, will not compromise the data.
 The really big cloud storage providers keep redundant copies across multiple data centers.

 - Measured service: This implements the principle of paying for what one uses.
 Google will provide 15 GB free; beyond that, there's a charge.
 For cloud storage, generally what's measured is storage used.
 Other cloud services might also measure CPU seconds, transfer bandwidth used, or other resources.